Mano-08/Mano-08/README.md

 - 👯 I’m looking to collaborate on Web Design
 - 📫 I'm pretty active on <a href="https://twitter.com/mano__08">Twitter</a>, DMs are open ツ
 - 😄 Pronouns: he/him
--  Fun fact: I often slip into nostalgia
+- ✨Fun fact: I often slip into nostalgia

 <!--🙃 I’m looking for help with React.js-->